 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

-The dry scaly skin of KFSD is treated by applying skin softening (emollient) ointments, preferably plain petroleum jelly.
+The dry scaly skin of KFSD is relieved by applying skin softening (emollient) ointments to soften add moisture the skin.
 This can be especially effective after bathing while the skin is still moist.
+Plain petroleum jelly is preferable.
+Lactate lotion can also be effective.
 Salicylic acid gel is another particularly effective ointment.
 The skin should be covered at night with an airtight, waterproof dressing when this ointment is used.
-Lactate lotion can also be an effective treatment for this disorder.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.